VennelaReddyBaddam/firstRepo/README.md

 # firstrepo
- what is the purpose of repo
+ what is the purpose of Repo